jfcameron/jfc-wanikani_reviews_icon/README.md

 run the program to generate a config file in ~/.config/wanikani_reviews_icon/conf.json, then enter your API key in that file.

 You can also modify the config file to change what browser is opened when clicking the icon.
-The default is to use xdg-open, but it could be changed to "firefox" or whatever you like.
+By default it uses xdg-open to open your default browser, but you could change it to directly open "firefox" or whatever you like.

+Once you've added your API key, configuration is complete.
+Set up the program to run in the background when you log in.